aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pdf-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to PS on Android via Java" h2="Convert PDF to PS in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+PDF to PS conversion is a useful feature for mobile apps.
+PostScript (PS) is a page description language used by printers to render documents.
+It is a vector-based language, which means that it can be scaled to any size without losing quality.
+This makes it ideal for printing documents, as it can be used to create high-quality prints.

+<h2>How Aspose.Total Helps for PDF to PS Conversion</h2>

-You can integrate PDF to PS conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert PDF file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to PS.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate PDF to PS conversion feature in mobile apps.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.
+The first API can be used to convert PDF files to DOC format, while the second API can be used to render DOC to PS.
+This makes it easy to integrate PDF to PS conversion feature in mobile apps.
+Moreover, Aspose.Total for Android Java is a cost-effective solution, as it provides all the necessary APIs in one package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}